 - Start date: August 28, 2018

 - Due date/Application Deadline (this date is subject to change): April 1 priority

 - Cost: $32,900 (LLM or Master's, in-state) or $36,600 (LLM or Master's, out-of-state)

 $1,125 per credit/$7,470 full-time (in-state) or $1,250 per credit/$8,300 (out-of-state)

 - Full-time or part-time (Limited residential students must be full-time first semester.)

 - Part-time residential must complete degree within five years.
 Part-time online must complete degree within three years.

-- New York Bar eligibility for residential LLM students.
+- Additional information: New York Bar eligibility for residential LLM students.